Covid 19 coronavirus: Jacinda Ardern says wait for transtasman travel bubble not 'too long'

 Ardern spoke with her Australian counterpart Scott Morrison yesterday, and today she said there was much enthusiasm from both sides of the Tasman.

-The transtasman bubble wasn't ready yet, but the wait wouldn't be "too long".
+The transtasman bubble wasn't ready yet, but she said the wait wouldn't be "too long".

 Each country is considered vital to the success of each other's small and medium-sized businesses, including respective tourism sectors, with estimated $3 billion in international visitor spend each way every year.